psychemedia/storytelling-notes/golden-ball.md

 Presently he heard steps coming upstairs.
 He hid behind the door, and was as still as a mouse.
 Then in came a big giant five times as tall as he, and the giant looked round but did not see the lad, so he went to the window and bowed to look out; and as he bowed on his elbows to see the bogles in the yard, the lad stepped behind him, and with one blow of his sword he cut him in twain, so that the top part of him fell in the yard, and the bottom part stood looking out of the window.

-There was a great cry from the bogles when they saw half the giant come tumbling down to them, and they called out, " There comes half our master, give us the other half."
+There was a great cry from the bogles when they saw half the giant come tumbling down to them, and they called out, "There comes half our master, give us the other half."

-So the lad said, " It's no use of thee, thou pair of legs, standing alone at the window, as thou hast no eye to see with, so go join thy brother "; and he cast the lower part of the giant after the top part.
+So the lad said, "It's no use of thee, thou pair of legs, standing alone at the window, as thou hast no eye to see with, so go join thy brother "; and he cast the lower part of the giant after the top part.
 Now when the bogles had gotten all the giant they were quiet.

-Next night the lad was at the house again, and now a second giant came in at door, and as he came in the lad cut him in twain, but the legs walked on to the chimney and went up them. " Go, get thee after thy legs," said the lad to the head, and he cast the head up the chimney too.
+Next night the lad was at the house again, and now a second giant came in at door, and as he came in the lad cut him in twain, but the legs walked on to the chimney and went up them.
+"Go, get thee after thy legs," said the lad to the head, and he cast the head up the chimney too.

 The third night the lad got into bed, and he heard the bogles striving under the bed, and they had the ball there, and they were casting it to and fro.

 Now one of them has his leg thrust out from under bed, so the lad brings his sword down and cuts it off.
 Then another thrusts his arm out at other side of the bed, and the lad cuts that off.
 So at last he had maimed them all, and they all went crying and wailing off, and forgot the ball, but he took it from under the bed, and went to seek his truelove.

-Now the lass was taken to York to be hanged; she was brought out on the scaffold, and the hangman said, " Now, lass, thou must hang by the neck till thou be'st dead."
+Now the lass was taken to York to be hanged; she was brought out on the scaffold, and the hangman said, "Now, lass, thou must hang by the neck till thou be'st dead."
 But she cried out:

 'Stop, stop, I think I see my mother coming!
 Oh mother, hast brought my golden ball